View on GitHub

 In verse we trust, each syllable weighed,

-Where vowel and consonant dances are played.
+Where vowel and consonant dances played.

 An iambus is light then strong in tone,